-It is hard nowadays to have to have a firm idea of what is good for our bodies or not, so many specialists often disagree on these issue: it is not hard to find a book that says exactly the opposite of what you currently reading on this subject.
+It is hard nowadays to have a firm idea of what is good for our bodies or not, so many specialists often disagree on these issues: it is not hard to find a book that says exactly the opposite of what you currently reading on this subject.

 Steve recommends a way to try and find your way through this jungle, essentially based on common sense and the application of the 7 principles to get a grip on your health.